bbauska/UC-Davis-JS-Basics/readme.md

 There are lots of ways of going about creating this simple slideshow.
 But one way of doing it is to make a variable that includes an array and a variable which is an array, and it includes all of the images that we have in the folder.
-Let's start right there with that because that's a really nice simple place to start.
+Let&apos;s start right there with that because that&apos;s a really nice simple place to start.
-Then what we're going to do is when the user clicks the link for next or previous, we're going to swap out the value of the source attribute with a value from this array.
-If we'll start with getting image 0, which is image 1.jpg number 0 in the array, and then when you click ''Next'' we'll get image 1, which is this one here, which is actually image 2.
-It's a little bit confusing because these are labeled 1, 2, 3, 4, 5 but they're actually in the array 0, 1, 2, 3, and 4.
-But let's start by putting in the array into our script over here.
+Then what we&apos;re going to do is when the user clicks the link for next or previous, we&apos;re going to swap out the value of the source attribute with a value from this array.
+If we&apos;ll start with getting image 0, which is image 1.jpg number 0 in the array, and then when you click &apos;&apos;Next&apos;&apos; we&apos;ll get image 1, which is this one here, which is actually image 2.
+It&apos;s a little bit confusing because these are labeled 1, 2, 3, 4, 5 but they&apos;re actually in the array 0, 1, 2, 3, and 4.
+But let&apos;s start by putting in the array into our script over here.
 Down here at the bottom of the page, just add script tags like so.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->